Paris Saint-Germain FC ownership and finances: Financial status

-PSG recorded a negative net income every season between 1998 and 2011, with losses amounting to nearly €300m: €240m under Canal+'s ownership and €58m more with Colony Capital.
-At the time, the club had a total revenue of €101m and was valued at €100m.
-This all changed when Tamim bin Hamad Al Thani, the Emir of Qatar, bought PSG through Qatar Sports Investments (QSI) in June 2011.
-The QSI deal covered €15–20m in debt and €19m in losses from the 2010–11 season.
-Owned by the state of Qatar itself (annual GDP $100bn), PSG became one of the world's wealthiest clubs.
+PSG recorded negative net income between 1998 and 2011, with cumulative losses of nearly €300 million under Canal+ and Colony Capital ownership.
+At the time, the club generated €101 million in revenue by season and was valued at €100 million.
+In June 2011, Tamim bin Hamad Al Thani, Emir of Qatar, acquired PSG through Qatar Sports Investments (QSI), which covered €15–20 million in debt and €19 million in losses from the 2010–11 season.
+Backed by the Qatari state, PSG became one of the wealthiest clubs in world football.